 What Is Self Esteem?

 What is self esteem, exactly?
-We define self esteem as the confidence and satisfaction we feel about ourselves.
+Self esteem is defined as the confidence and satisfaction we feel about ourselves.
 It reflects what our subconscious believes is true about how worthy, valuable, lovable, and capable we are.
 When we have positive self esteem, we see ourselves as competent and worthy, and we feel good about ourselves.

-Self esteem is typically formed as a result of our lifetime of experiences (especially ones early in our lives).
+Self esteem is typically formed as a result of our lifetime of experiences (and especially those experiences that happened early in our lives).

 Because the subconscious accepts words and emotions to be facts and does not distinguish between what is real and what we experience only in our minds (see